 You may change the method after you file your return.
 That is, you can change from the regular to the optional method or from the optional to the regular method.
+To do so, file Form 1040X.

 Figure your share of gross income from a nonfarm partnership in the same manner as a farm partnership.
-See Farm Optional Method on this page for details.
+See Farm Optional Method on page SE-3 for details.